Series A Investment Thesis

 • Sovereign data: Single-tenant or private environments; no data egress; no training on customer data

-• Repeatability: Configurable, reusable workflows reproducible across teams and engagements
+• Repeatability: Governed, configurable workflows reproducible across teams and engagements

 03 / 19